 Port Sunlight Museum lies at the heart of this garden village and is an ideal place to start your visit.
 Visitors to the Museum will:

-- Find out about the architects who designed the houses, principal buildings and landscapes, and what influenced them;
+- Find out about the architects who designed the houses, principal building and landscapes, and what influenced them

 - Understand the terrible loss and sacrifice experienced by the village during the First World War.